ncsa/Nightingale_real/docs/source/user_guide/software.rst

    module load R

 To load a specific version, you will need to load the corresponding module.
-(See `Using Modules <modules>`_ for more information about modules.)
+(See :ref:`modules` for more information about modules.)

 Installing Add-on Packages
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~